 Rated Best in Class for External Market Insight

-Leaders are, “at the top of the market in terms of their capabilities to create client impact through their depth of expertise and ability to deploy it across a range of engagement models.
+PwC was rated as a Leader, among a total of 29 providers included in the report.
+Awarded #1 placement in Breadth of Consulting Capabilities.
+Leaders were noted as being, “top of the market in terms of their capabilities to create client impact through their depth of expertise and ability to deploy it across a range of engagement models.
 They are unique in their ability to independently execute a broad array of projects across the full spectrum of client contexts.”